Japanese Language Courses

 Classroom Location

 Most classes will be taught in the Student Communication Station building (Kita 15, Nishi 8.
 South of Frontier Research in Applied Sciences Building) with some classes in the Institute for the Advancement of Higher Education building (Kita 17, Nishi 8).
-Classrooms will be announced at the beginning of the semester/quarter.
+Classrooms will be announced via e-mail by the day before the classes begin.

 Class Times